Delivery: Morning or afternoon classes.

-An orthotic technician provides care for patients with disabling conditions of the limbs and spine by fabricating devices known as orthoses (braces).
-Under the guidance of and in consultation with the ABC certified or registered orthotic practitioner, the technician fabricates orthoses according to a physician prescription, as well as patient casts and measurements to provide maximum fit, function, cosmesis and workmanship.
-The orthotic technician is also responsible for the repair and maintenance of orthoses.
+A prosthetic technician provides care for patients with partial or total absence of a limb by fabricating prostheses (artificial limbs).
+Under the guidance of and in consultation with the ABC certified or registered prosthetic practitioner, the technician fabricates prostheses according to a physician’s prescription, as well as patient casts and measurements to provide maximum fit, function, cosmesis and workmanship.
+The prosthetic technician is also responsible for the repair and maintenance of prostheses.

-The Orthotic Technician program will prepare you for entry into the field of orthotics at the technician level.
-Didactic and laboratory coursework is combined with individualized instruction in the areas of lower limb, upper limb and spinal.
+The Prosthetic Technician program prepares you for entry into the field of prosthetics at the technician level.
+Didactic and laboratory coursework is combined with individualized instruction in the areas of lower limb and upper limb.
 Each of these areas contains instruction in anatomy, terminology, measurement forms, fabrication process, system alignment, suspension techniques, components, materials, repair and maintenance procedures.
-The practicum section enables the student to practice fabrication skills in an orthotic facility for a minimum of 160 hours.
+The practicum section enables you to practice fabrication skills in a prosthetic facility for a minimum of 160 hours.